ShashiS07/InsuredMine/README.md

 - To get all the policies => use - "localhost:4000/getpolicies"

+- To get the policy by id => use - "localhost:4000/getpolicies/:id"

 -- send id in params for updating and deleting.

 - To update policy => use - "localhost:4000/updatepolicy/:id"